abelsj60/my-site/app/data/clips/uva-charting-an-east-west-passage.md

 and West” this past spring, Darden School of Business Professor Ming-Jer Chen asked his students to opine on the issue.

-“Chinese managers are shifting to the Western culture of pro- duce, produce, produce,” said Kristyn Kelly of the Class of 2011.
+“Chinese managers are shifting to the Western culture of produce, produce, produce,” said Kristyn Kelly of the Class of 2011.
 “It’s the sort of hyper-productivity that only works if people are ready, willing and able to say ‘no.’” But Kelly says many Asians — long accustomed to rigid